 I did not want a heavily ‘DIY’ wedding.
 As much as I enjoy making things, I didn’t want the task of throwing a nice party for family and friends to become a massive deal that was going to take over my life for six months.
-Well, it turns out that life (and our budget) has other plans for me and my little flat is now overrun with all manner of basic crafts in varying stages of completion.
+It turns out that life, and our budget, has other plans for me as my little flat is now overrun with all manner of basic crafts in varying stages of completion.

-Today I want to share with you the very first (successful) wedding DIY project that I’ve produced, and as I’m not overly worried about wedding ‘spoilers’ I’m going to write up the ones that go particularly well as they happen – just in case I’m sick of the sight of them after the wedding!
+Today I want to share with you the very first successful wedding DIY project that I’ve produced.
+I’m not overly worried about wedding ‘spoilers’ so I intend to write up the ones that go particularly well as they happen just in case I’m sick of the sight of them after the wedding!

-Without further ado, here’s how I made my version of those gorgeous acrylic glitter clutch bags.
-You know the ones, I’ve seen companies selling them for anything from £100 up to around £2000 (ouch); but this DIY cost me the much more reasonable sum of £15 all in.
+Without further ado, here’s how I made my version of a gorgeous acrylic glitter clutch bag.
+You know the type, I’ve seen companies selling them for anything from £100 up to around £2000 (ouch); but this DIY cost me the much more reasonable sum of £15 all in.

 Here’s what you’re going to need: